What Are Skin Cancer Screenings?

 During a skin cancer screening, our practitioners examine your skin, nails, and scalp for signs of precancerous and cancerous growths.
-The high prevalence of skin cancer today makes regular skin cancer screenings are a must, especially if you have a personal or family history of skin cancer.
+The high prevalence of skin cancer today makes regular skin cancer screenings a must, especially if you have a personal or family history of skin cancer.
 While skin cancer is often much more common among lighter-skinned people, it tends to be more deadly among darker skin tones due to the fact that it remains undetected until cancer (melanoma) has spread.
 No matter what skin color you have, it is important to see a board-certified dermatologist for an annual skin cancer screening to keep your skin healthy.

 Types of Skin Cancer